avarx/mac-dev-setup/README.md

 Now for the color.
 I'm going to change two things: the **Theme** (which is how the tabs, the file explorer on the left, etc. look) and the **Color Scheme** (the colors of the code).
 Again, feel free to pick different ones, or stick with the default.

 http://equinusocio.github.io/material-theme/
-A popular Theme is the [Soda Theme](http://equinusocio.github.io/material-theme/).
+A popular Theme is the [Material Theme](http://equinusocio.github.io/material-theme/).
 To install it, run:

     https://packagecontrol.io/packages/Material%20Theme